 It is becoming more widely accepted that Metacognitive skills are an important element for teaching and learning.
 Developing metacognition within staff and pupils does not necessarily emerge organically through normal educational practices – it needs to be explicitly taught.
 Early intervention, guidance and support is critical, before pupil form ineffective habits and beliefs about themselves as learners.

-This course has been designed for schools or school-departments who want to implement metacognitive strategies as a major long-term process to improve teaching and learning in any educational setting.
+This course has been designed for schools or school departments that want to implement metacognitive strategies as a major long-term process to improve teaching and learning in any educational setting.
 Metacognition is not a ‘quick win’, but needs to be developed among staff and pupils within the community over a longer-term period.

 Therefore, this course will demand quite an investment in time from you, the learner.
 The programme will provide a mix of videos, reading, forum tasks and assessments to help check on your understanding and progress.
 The idea is that you take your learning into your local setting and share and develop metacognitive ideas with your colleagues.
 In fact, you may already be using some strategies within your practice – and that is great – but this course will help you realise and identify metacognitive strategies and how they can be further used and developed to support learning.